ABOUT BRIDGET CORKE

 Princess Leia crept into our lives seamlessly after Blossom died.
 The clown of the pack has since ascended to top-dog status.
 She flaunts both roles with no invitation.

 I'm blessed to live in a country of such diversity and privilege that the Big Five game animals are 300km away.
-Sadly, I'm not into wildlife photography.
+Unfortunately, I'm not particularly interested in wildlife photography.
 The lens is either too long or too short.
-When you work out which lens to use, the moment is gone.
+When you work out which one to use, the moment is gone.
 I do my snaps if only for the sense of humour.

 My life is simple and privileged; I don't take it for granted.